tj-tusharjain/azure-compute-docs/articles/virtual-machines/hibernate-resume.md

 - [NVv4-series](../virtual-machines/nvv4-series.md)
 - [NVadsA10v5-series](../virtual-machines/nva10v5-series.md)

-If you are using any UVM-enabled compute applications,we recommend idling the application before initiating hibernation.
+If you are using any UVM-enabled compute applications, we recommend idling the application before initiating hibernation.

 ### General limitations
 - You can resize VMs that have hibernation enabled, but not when the VM is in a *Hibernated* state.
 The VM should either be in a *Running* or *Stopped* state.